devliq/PROJECT_TEMPLATE/.kilocode/rules/project-standards.md

 - Maintain consistent naming conventions throughout the project
 - Write self-documenting code with clear, concise comments when necessary

+## Code Quality Tools

+- Use ESLint for JavaScript/TypeScript linting and code quality enforcement
+- Implement Prettier for consistent code formatting across the project
+- Integrate Husky for Git hooks to run pre-commit checks automatically
+- Leverage tools like SonarQube for static code analysis and quality metrics
+- Use EditorConfig to maintain consistent coding styles across different editors

 ## Code Structure and Organization

 - Organize code into logical modules and packages